davies-maina/davies-maina/README.md

-### Hi there 👋
+### Hi there <developers/> 👋
+My name is Davies and i'm a full stack web developer.
+I love technology and new innovations!
 <!--
 **davies-maina/davies-maina** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on [nbiecomm](https://github.com/davies-maina/nbiEcomm)
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning everything 😉
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on anything but taking over the world

-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about Astronomy
-- 📫 How to reach me: ...
+- 📫 How to reach me: daviesmaina@outlook.com

-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I like to look up the sky and wonder at our place in the stars -->
--->